The Last Samurai: Plot

-One night, a group of ninja infiltrate the village and attempt to assassinate Katsumoto.
-Algren saves Katsumoto's life, and then helps defend the village, concluding that Omura must have hired the ninjas.
+One night, ninjas infiltrate the village and ambush Katsumoto.
+Algren saves Katsumoto's life and then helps defend the village, concluding that Omura is responsible.
 Katsumoto requests a meeting with Emperor Meiji in Tokyo.
 He brings Algren, intending to release him.
-Upon arriving in Tokyo, Algren sees that the Imperial Army has become a well-trained and fully equipped force led by Bagley.
-Katsumoto, to his dismay, discovers that the young and inexperienced Emperor has become a puppet of Omura.
-At a government meeting, Omura orders Katsumoto's arrest for carrying a sword in public and tells him to perform seppuku the next day to redeem his honour.
-Meanwhile, Algren refuses Bagley's offer to resume command of the army, prompting Omura to send assassins after him, but Algren kills the assailants and then assists the samurai in freeing Katsumoto.
-During the rescue, Katsumoto's son Nobutada is mortally wounded, his sacrifice allowing the others to escape.
+Upon arriving, Algren observes how the Imperial Army is now fully trained and equipped.
+Katsumoto, to his dismay, discovers that the young and inexperienced emperor is a puppet of Omura.
+At a government meeting, Omura orders Katsumoto's arrest for carrying a sword in public and offers him either seppuku or the humiliation of a trial.

+A disgusted Algren resigns his post in the Army.
+After defeating Imperial agents sent by Omura to assassinate him, Algren enlists Graham and Katsumoto's men to free their leader.
+During the rescue, Katsumoto's wounded son Nobutada sacrifices himself to allow the others to escape.

-As the Imperial Army marches to crush the rebellion, a grieving Katsumoto contemplates seppuku.
-Algren convinces him to fight and joins the samurai in battle.
-The samurai use the Imperial Army's overconfidence to lure them into a trap; the ensuing battle inflicts massive casualties on both sides and forces the Imperial soldiers to retreat.
-Knowing that Imperial reinforcements are coming, and defeat is inevitable, Katsumoto orders a suicidal cavalry charge on horseback.
-The samurai withstand an artillery barrage and break through Bagley's line.
-Algren kills Bagley, but the samurai are quickly mowed down by Gatling guns.
-The Imperial captain, previously trained by Algren and horrified by the sight of the dying samurai, orders the soldiers to cease fire, outraging Omura.
+As the Imperial Army marches to crush the rebellion, a grieving Katsumoto contemplates seppuku, but Algren convinces him to fight and pledges to join the samurai in battle.
+Taka dresses Algren in her late husband's samurai armor, and Katsumoto presents him with a newly forged samurai sword engraved with an inscription dubbing Algren "the warrior in which the old ways have joined the new."

+On the battlefield, Algren and Katsumoto meet with Omura and Bagley for parley; Katsumoto refuses to surrender.
+The samurai use the Imperial Army's overconfidence to lure them into a trap; the ensuing battle inflicts massive casualties on both sides.
+With their numbers dwindling and imminent imperial reinforcements arriving, Katsumoto orders a suicidal cavalry charge on horseback.
+Bagley is slain by Algren, but the samurai are quickly mowed down by Gatling guns.
+Deeply touched and filled with remorse by the slaughter, the Imperial captain (previously trained by Algren) tearfully orders to cease fire.
 Katsumoto, mortally wounded, commits seppuku with Algren's help as the soldiers kneel in respect.

 Later, as trade negotiations conclude, the injured Algren interrupts the proceedings.
-He presents the Emperor with Katsumoto's sword and asks him to remember the traditions for which Katsumoto and his fellow Samurai fought and died.
-The Emperor realizes that while Japan should modernize, it cannot forget its own culture and history.
-He rejects the trade offer, and when Omura protests, the Emperor threatens to seize Omura's assets and distribute them among the populace.
-Omura claims to be disgraced, and the Emperor offers him Katsumoto's sword, saying that if the shame is too great, Omura should commit seppuku.
-Omura relents and leaves.

-While various rumours regarding Algren's fate circulate, Graham concludes that Algren had returned to the village to reunite with Taka.
+He presents the emperor with Katsumoto's sword and asks him to remember the traditions for which Katsumoto and his fellow samurai fought and died.
+The emperor realizes that while Japan should modernize, it can't forget its own culture and history.
+He rejects the trade offer, and when Omura protests, the emperor silences him with a threat to seize his assets.
+The emperor asks Algren how Katsumoto died, to which Algren responds that he will instead tell the emperor how he lived.
+Algren returns to the village to reunite with Taka.